Technology Training Workshops

 Adobe After Effects is primarily used for creating motion graphics and visual effects.
 After Effects allows users to animate, alter and create media in 2D and 3D space, using various built-in tools and third party plug-ins.
 Users will learn to use these tools, as well as how to control variables to adjust for aspects such as line of sight and angle of observation.

 Audacity is a free, easy, open-source, and cross-platform audio editing tool.
 Whether you’re interested in creating ringtones, podcasts, or soundtracks, Audacity can help you get it done.
 This workshop will focus on creating a simple audio podcast.

 GarageBand is a simple, fun, and powerful tool for creating music.
 You can record your own instruments and vocals or use the thousands of copyright free sound files that Apple provides.
 This workshop shows you how to use GarageBand to make your own songs, mix them, and output them as MP3s.
 No formal music training is required.

 Pro Tools is a professional caliber audio production tool used in broadcast, film, and music production.
 In this session, we’ll introduce you to the basics.

-Logic Pro is an Apple-based professional audio production tool.
+Logic Pro is an Apple-based professional audio production tool that integrates nicely with Apple’s Final Cut Pro.
 If you’ve ever used Garage Band and want to take your work to the next level, you’ll love this workshop.
 In this session, we’ll introduce you to the basics.
 Check it out.
 It’ll be fun.

 Audio Booth Training and Production Consulting Sessions